 100% follow-through: No dropped balls policy!
 Stay on top of all specific tasks/follow-up items and general areas of work; consistently meet deadlines.

-Customer service orientation: We’re pretty busy here, and your job is to make it easy for staff to do their jobs; view your work as supporting the whole and integral to the team’s effectiveness.
+Customer service orientation: We’re pretty busy here, and your job is to make it easy for staff to do their jobs without any disparities in race or gender; view your work as supporting the whole and integral to the team’s effectiveness.

 Attention to detail: Everything going out (other than internal communication) is polished – meaning accurate (right content, no misspellings, grammatical errors, etc.) and precise (reflects nuances, captures subtleties, etc.) and “fits” the situation (should have our “look and feel” generally but can be casual when situation calls for it).

-Positive attitude and flexibility: Approach work with a spirit of “yes”; strike a positive tone; push work forward through obstacles and adapt quickly as things change (which they inevitably will!).
+Optimistic approach and flexibility: Approach work with a spirit of “yes”; push work forward through obstacles and adapt quickly as things change (which they inevitably will!).